Budget Friendly Ways To Keep Toddlers Busy

 Piggy bank and Coins: The simple game of inserting the coins in a piggy bank seems very fascinating to these innocent beings.
 They insert the coins, empty the piggy bank and insert again and so on.
 This is repeated several times until they get bored.
 For this, the piggy bank must be the one that can be opened by the kids easily.
 You can easily make one at home by tearing out a hole in a small cardboard box.

-Puzzles: There are so many puzzles available in the market and on e-commerce sites that are not too costly.
+Puzzles: There are so many sensory toys and Puzzles available in the market and on e-commerce sites that are not too costly.
 You just have to buy one that is appropriate for your child’s age.
 I recommend getting the one that has characters or pictures that attract your toddler.
 There are educational puzzles also available.

 Building blocks: Building blocks are a must have for every kid.
 My boy loves playing with blocks.
 The main reason for this liking is that he can build a number of toys with them- a gun, a castle or a robot.
 Firstly, he is busy making a new thing, then plays with it for hours.
 There are a variety of blocks lying on the shelves of toy stores these days but the classic ones are the best in my opinion.